-28 fantastic photographic firsts
+Fantastic photographic firsts

 First photograph made in a camera

 The oldest surviving photograph is the View from the Window at Le Gras, taken in 1826 or 1827 by Nicéphore Niépce.
-It was taken on a camera obscura which projects the image being taken through a pinhole in a screen, where it is then shown as a reversed and inverted image.
+It was taken on a camera obscura which projects the image being taken through a pinhole in screen, where it shown as a reversed and inverted image.

 The image on the original plate is quite hard to distinguish, but thanks to modern technology it's been manually enhanced to show buildings and the surrounding fields of the Le Gras estate.
 It's been voted as one of the 100 most important photographs in the world.

-First picture of a person
+First photograph of a person

+This photo from 1838 was a long exposure photo but one that featured people who happened to just be sticking around long enough.

 Louis Daguerre was friends with Niépce, and after Niépce's death in 1833, Daguerre continued to experiment with various and eventually created the Daguerreotype process.
 He's also responsible for taking the first photo to feature people.